AndiRen/groupSort/README.md

 ## 3.2 Limitations

+### 3.2.1 Range

+As with basic groupSort, there is an upper limit to the range that the extended verions can handle
+and still not be slower than mergeSort.
+However, the range is now about 2.75\*nlog(n).

+### 3.2.2 Unfinished Details

 Currently, I am trying to work out some kinks, like dealing with leading and trailing zeros in the decimal portion.
 Additionally, I need to add in 'negative' digit-length buckets to work with negative numbers.
 Note -- that is not a problem in the basic groupSort.